xamry/notes/ELKStack/ElasticSearch.md

     curl -XPUT localhost:9200/_bulk?pretty --data-binary @movies.json

-(or you could have used
+(or you could have used -d 'Entire JSON' option as well)